leeton1412/cosmic-rodney/README.md

 Thank you to Stuart for inspiring me to take up the course

 Laura Sawyn:
-Thank you for helping to test and suggest changes to the website to help create a more interactive enviroment.
+Thank you for helping to test and suggest changes to the website to help create a more interactive enviroment and helping to test the site.

 Dave Tubb:
 Thank you for providing me with the information i needed to complete the website and being a go between with the band.